- Advanced services

 Regarding conflicts of interest, the Bank has a Conflicts of Interest Policy which details the measures applied to avoid and deal with conflicts of interest, in accordance with the provisions of articles 33 to 43 of the Delegated Regulation (EU) 2017/565 of the Commission, of 25th April 2016, of article 208bis of the consolidated text of the Securities Market Law, approved by Royal Legislative Decree 4/2015, of 23rd October, and of article 61 of Royal Decree 217/2008, of 15th February, on the legal regime of investment services companies.

 Fees, commissions or other non-monetary benefits that Banca March, S.A. pays or receives from third parties as part of the provision of an investment service to its customers are incentives.
-With a view to ensuring that the incentives paid or received from third parties strictly comply with the legal duty to act in a diligent and transparent manner, and in the interests of customers, Banca March has established an Incentives Policy, the main aspects of which can be consulted in the MiFID General Information Guide.
+With a view to ensuring that the incentives paid or received from third parties strictly comply with the legal duty to act in a diligent and transparent manner, and in the interests of customers, Banca March has established an Incentives Policy.
 (View incentives table summary)

 Before making any investment decision regarding financial instruments, it is essential that you consider the characteristics and risks associated with the type of financial instrument that you are arranging.
 To this end, we have prepared a document that sets out the characteristics and principal risks of the main financial instruments, Banca March, S.A. range of products, characteristics and risks.
 We recommend that you read this document carefully, in addition to any other document you may be provided with before arranging the financial instruments.